nicdom23/AD_HW_02/README.md

 30/02/2020

 I have finished the exercise, I will now leave this repository and go on with the homework.
+You will have access to all the modifications I made of course, I hope that this proves my efforts, I do not know if I did a good job by doing a two hours exercise in three days...
+However thankfully it's done.
+Cordially,

 Nicola Domenis